-Both music performance and cinema are entwined with modes in which listening is informed by the spectatorial context of the theatre.
-As cinema scholar Morten Meldgaard states “moving pictures only became cinema when it encountered architecture.
+In both Cinema and Music, listening is informed by the spectatorial forms afforded by the theatre context.
+As cinema scholar Morten Meldgaard stated “moving pictures only became cinema when it encountered architecture.
 This observation refers to the movie-house as a spatio-temporal construct for the social venue of cinematic viewing”.
-1 Music practice has been articulated with theatre through a long lineage, one of its fundamental affiliations dating to the birth of opera in the renaissance.
-This audio-visual association has influenced music making and auditory attention ever since.
+1 Music, on the other hand, has been articulated with the theatre house since its fundamental affiliation dating to the birth of the opera, in ways which have informed music making and auditory attention ever since.

 Sound Theory (The Clouds) tackles this manifold configuration of cinema, music and theatre by operating on the way sound becomes a site for the sensorial engagement of the spectator.